 |At-fault accident (damage > $1,000)||$1,273||$4,487|

-Insurance companies rely on age as an indicator of potential risk, pricing premiums accordingly.
-Car insurance is usually priciest for beginning and young drivers — due to their increased odds of being involved in an accident — and more affordable for middle-aged drivers.
-Because each insurance company prices age tiers differently, it's worth doing some comparison shopping.
+Insurers rely on a driver's age to indicate risk, pricing policies accordingly.
+Auto insurance is usually expensive for teen drivers — due to their inexperience — and relatively affordable for middle-aged drivers.
+Because every insurance company evaluates age tiers uniquely, it's worth comparing rates and shopping around.

-As a general rule, teen drivers should choose 21st Century before Infinity: 21st Century offers average yearly savings of $11,058, compared to Infinity.
+As a general rule, teen drivers should choose 21st Century over Infinity: 21st Century offers average yearly savings of $11,058, compared to Infinity.

 |Age bracket||21st Century avg. annual premium||Infinity avg. annual premium|